LinuxForHealth/FHIR/docs/src/pages/guides/FHIRPerformanceGuide.md

 ### 4.1.4.
 Vacuum Monitoring

-Use the following query to see the impact of updates and deletes on the IBM FHIR Server tables (assuming the tenant is configured to use the `fhirdata` schema):
+Use the following query to see the impact of updates and deletes on the LinuxForHealth FHIR Server tables (assuming the tenant is configured to use the `fhirdata` schema):

 ``` sql
  SELECT relname,